xbsoftware/enjoyhint/README.md

 //hide EnjoyHint after a click on the button. var enjoyhint_script_steps = [
   {
-    "click .new_btn" : 'Click the "New" button to start creating your project' }
+    'click .new_btn' : 'Click the "New" button to start creating your project' }
 ];